salacika/DE1SQL/SQL5/README.md

 * IF-THEN-ELSE
 * IF-THEN-ELSEIF-ELSE

 Assigning Customer Level based on credit.
-Note the ussage of credit variable used the procedure.
+Mind the usage of credit variable used the procedure.

 ```
 DELIMITER $$